Aimiebenomon/Aimiebenomon.github.io/README.md

 **Project Description:**

-This project involved analysing product data of cookies company to identify trends and patterns in sales performance for 2020.
+This project involved analysing income and expenses in hospitality industry to identify trends and patterns in sales performance as against expenses across a decade.
 It is designed to provide a comprehensive overview of key performance metrics.
-This dashboard allows stakeholders to easily monitor and analyze the company’s performance across different regions, products, and time periods.
+This dashboard allows stakeholders to easily monitor and analyze the company’s performance across different years and seasons.
 The dashboard includes the following features:
-Profit by Country and Cookies: Visual representation of profits broken down by each country and type of cookie.
+Sum of Total Income by Year: Visual representation of income generated each year.
-Total Units Sold per Month: A monthly breakdown of the total units sold, providing insights into sales trends over time.
+Sum of Total Income by Number of Guests: A breakdown of the total income generated depending on the number of guests, providing insights of how the income realised is affected by the number of guests.
-Profit by Month: Displays the monthly profit, allowing for easy comparison of profitability throughout the year.
+Total Income by Season: Displays the seasonal income, allowing for easy comparison of profitability throughout the year.
-Total Revenue by Country: Highlights the total revenue generated in each country, showcasing the performance in different markets.
+Advert/Marketing Expenses by Total Number of Guests: Highlights the trends of the effect advert/expenses have on occupancy rate; analysing significant effect it exert on revenue generation.
+Total Expenses and Income by Year: Displays yearly income and expenses to ascertain if it is the same trend across each year.
+Sum of Total Guest by Season: Visual representation of the trend in the number of guests across each season.
-Additionally, the dashboard includes interactive slicers and timeline for:
+Additionally, the dashboard includes interactive slicers for:
-Month: Filter the data to view performance for a specific month or range of months.
+Year: Filter the data to view performance for a specific year.
-Country: Focus on specific countries to analyze regional performance.
+Seasons: Focus on specific season to analyze seasonal performance.
-Product: Drill down into the performance of individual cookie products.

 **Key findings:**

-Regional Profitability: Identified the most profitable countries and highlighted regions where performance could be improved.
+Seasonal Profitability: Identified the most profitable Seasons and highlighted seasons where performance could be improved.
-Seasonal Trends: Revealed patterns in sales and profit that correspond with seasonal events, allowing for more strategic planning.
+Yearly Trends: Revealed patterns in sales and profit that correspond with yearly events, allowing for more strategic planning.
-Top-Performing Products: Highlighted which cookie products are driving the most revenue and profit, aiding in inventory and marketing decisions.
+Top-Performing Seasons: Highlighted which seasons are driving the most revenue and profit, aiding in inventory and marketing decisions.
-Sales Volatility: Analyzed monthly sales fluctuations to understand market dynamics and adjust business strategies accordingly.
+Sales Volatility: Analyzed seasonal sales fluctuations to understand market dynamics and adjust business strategies accordingly.
-This dashboard serves as a crucial tool for the cookies company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.
+This dashboard serves as a crucial tool for the hospitality company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.

 **Dashboard Overview:**